 Don’t Use Your Passport for ID in NZ: There’s a Much Better Way!

-Consider getting an 18+ Evidence of Age Card!
+Consider getting a Kiwi Access Evidence of Age Card!

-The 18+ Card is a form of photographic ID made for the very purpose of proving the holder’s age so they are able to purchase the likes of alcohol in supermarkets, bars and restaurants.
+The Kiwi Access Card, formerly the Hospitality New Zealand 18+ Card or HNZ 18+ Card, is a form of photographic ID made for the very purpose of proving the holder’s age so they are able to purchase the likes of alcohol in supermarkets, bars and restaurants.
 Without a form of valid ID, you strictly cannot be served alcohol and in some cases, you may not even be able to enter a bar or nightclub!
 (And you will be asked, even if you’re 30!)
-In this article, we’ll go through how to get your 18+ Card, so that you have a safer version of photographic ID to take on nights out with you.
+In this article, we’ll go through how to get your Kiwi Access Card, so that you have a safer version of photographic ID to take on nights out with you.

 5 Easy ways to keep your passport safe